astronomer/docs/learn/airflow-isolated-environments.md

 :::tip

-To get a list of all parameters of the `@task.virtualenv` decorator / PythonVirtualenvOperator, see the [Astronomer Registry](https://registry.astronomer.io/providers/apache-airflow/versions/latest/modules/pythonvirtualenvoperator).
+To get a list of all parameters of the `@task.virtualenv` decorator or PythonVirtualenvOperator, see the [Astronomer Registry](https://registry.astronomer.io/providers/apache-airflow/versions/latest/modules/pythonvirtualenvoperator).

 :::

 ## Kubernetes pod operator

-The Kubernetes operator (`@task.kubernetes` decorator or KubernetesPodOperator) runs an Airflow task in a dedicated Kubernetes pod.
-The `@task.kubernetes` decorator is used to run any custom Python code in a separate Kubernetes pod on a Docker image with Python installed, while the KubernetesPodOperator is used to run any existing Docker image.
+The Kubernetes operator, `@task.kubernetes` decorator or KubernetesPodOperator, runs an Airflow task in a dedicated Kubernetes pod.
+You can use the `@task.kubernetes` to run any custom Python code in a separate Kubernetes pod on a Docker image with Python installed, while the KubernetesPodOperator runs any existing Docker image.

-To use the `@task.kubernetes` decorator or the KubernetesPodOperator, you need provide a Docker image as well as have access to a Kubernetes cluster.
-The example below shows how to use the modules to run in a task in a separate Kubernetes pod inside the same namespace and Kubernetes cluster as your Airflow environment.
+To use the `@task.kubernetes` decorator or the KubernetesPodOperator, you need to provide a Docker image and have access to a Kubernetes cluster.
+The following example shows how to use the modules to run in a task in a separate Kubernetes pod in the same namespace and Kubernetes cluster as your Airflow environment.
 For more information on how to use the KubernetesPodOperator, see [Use the KubernetesPodOperator](kubepod-operator.md) and [Run the KubernetesPodOperator on Astro](https://docs.astronomer.io/astro/kubernetespodoperator).

 <Tabs
     defaultValue="taskflow"